avaneev/prvhash/README.md

 to consider core hash function's statistical properties.
 All internal variables - `Seed`, `lcg`, and `Hash` - are random: they are uncorrelated to each other at all times, and are also wholly-unequal during the PRNG period (they are not just time-delayed versions of each other).
+Moreover, as can be assured with PractRand, the whole `Seed`, and halves of `Hash` and `lcg` separately (as they have logarithmic-like distribution), can be used as independent random number generators.

 When the message enters the system as `lcg ^= msgw`, it works like mixing a message with an one-time-pad used in symmetric cryptography.
 This operation completely hides the message in `lcg`'s entropy.
 Beside that the output of PRVHASH uses mix of two variables: statistically, this means the mixing of two unrelated random variables, with such summary output never appearing in system's state.

 To sum up, the author is unable to find cryptographical security flaws in PRVHASH.
 The author will be happy to offer a negotiable grant to any